pebble-tree/node-foundationdb/README.md

 ```

 ## Version stamps

 Foundationdb allows you to bake the current version number into a key or value in the database.
-Note that, though these values are unique inside a FDB cluster, if you ever export & re-import your data into a different FDB cluster these keys may be duplicated / reused.
+The embedded version is called a *versionstamp*.
+It is an opaque 10 byte value.
+These values are monotonically increasing but non-continuous.

-Versionstamps are opaque 10 byte values.
-They are are monotonically increasing but non-continuous.
+> *💣Danger* Although these values are unique to an FDB cluster, if you ever export & re-import your data into a different FDB cluster these keys may be duplicated / reused.

-During a transaction you can read the versionstamp with `tn.getVersionstamp() => {promise: Promise<Buffer>}`.
+During a transaction you can get a promise to read the resulting version with `tn.getVersionstamp() => {promise: Promise<Buffer>}`.
 Note:

 - `getVersionstamp` may only be called on transactions with write operations
 - The returned promise will not resolve until after the transaction has been committed.
 Awaiting this promise inside your transaction body will deadlock your program.
 For this reason, the returned value is wrapped in an object.